19hours/sg-statutes/Acts/Financial Advisers Act.md

 (b) where the person is an exempt financial adviser or a representative of an exempt financial adviser, the Authority has reason to believe that circumstances exist under which, if the person were a licensee, there would exist a ground on which the Authority may revoke his licence under section 19(2);

-(c) the Authority has reason to believe that the person is contravening, is likely to contravene or has contravened, any provision of this Act; or
+(c) the Authority has reason to believe that the person is contravening, is likely to contravene or has contravened, any provision of this Act;

-(d) the person has been convicted of an offence under this Act or has been convicted, whether in Singapore or elsewhere, of an offence involving fraud or dishonesty or the conviction for which involved a finding that he acted fraudulently or dishonestly.
+(d) the person has been convicted of an offence under this Act or has been convicted, whether in Singapore or elsewhere, of an offence involving fraud or dishonesty or the conviction for which involved a finding that he acted fraudulently or dishonestly; or

+(e) the person has been convicted of an offence involving the contravention of any law or requirement of a foreign country or territory relating to any financial advisory service provided by that person.

+[2/2005 wef 01/07/2005]

 (2) A prohibition order made under subsection (1) may —